Reading Time: 11 minutes

 1. Analyze Your Admissions Funnel Data

 Analyzing the existing data in your school’s admissions funnel will help you understand where you are versus where you need to be to reach your targets.
-Simply map your funnel out to see how many inquiries, applications, and enrollments you are generating, and what your conversion rate is for each stage.
+Simply map your funnel out to see how many inquiries, applications, and enrollments you are generating and your conversion rate for each stage.

 Example: This funnel shows a school that generates 3,000 leads a year, converting 900 of those (30%) into applicants.
 30% of applicants then convert into students.
 This means the school has a 9% conversion rate of total leads to enrolled students.